Browse our jobs and apply for your next role.

-Being a casual employee means that you have slightly different work agreements to fixed part-time and full-time employees.
+Being a casual employee means that you have slightly different work agreements to fixed part-time, full-time and permanent employees.

 In some cases, you may be surprised at just how many rights you have.
 However, it’s important to know your casual entitlements in case you should ever enter into any kind of dispute with your employer, or if you’re unsure about what you can ask for.